 Ingredients & Possible Substitutions

 Mixed with the cocoa powder golden syrup makes a delicious chocolate sauce at the bottom of your chocolate pudding.
-You can also use honey, maple or agave syrup.
+You can also use honey, maple or agave syrup or my homemade brown sugar syrup, which adds extra flavour to the cake.

 I’ve used self-raising flour to make things easier, but you can use plain (all-purpose, cake) flour to make this chocolate pudding.
 Don’t forget to add about 1/4 – 1/2 teaspoon of baking powder (or you can mix it with baking soda).